 1961 – Bestowed the Red Hat on January 18.
 First American given the honor of thanking the Pope as speaker of the group.

-1961 – Honored by family, friends, and Knights of Columbus at a special Mass and reception celebrating elevation to the College of Cardinals, at St. Mary’s Catholic Church in New Albany, IN.
+1961 – On April 30. honored by family, friends, and Knights of Columbus at a special Mass and reception celebrating elevation to the College of Cardinals, at St. Mary’s Catholic Church in New Albany, IN.

 1963 – Led a Pastoral Institute on Human Rights.